WWC-Hackathon-2023/missing_piece_api/README.md

 <!-- WWC Hackathon -->
 ### Women Who Code Hackathon for Social Good

   **The Missing Piece** was created by an international team of both FrontEnd and BackEnd developers for the [Women Who Code (WWC) Hackathon for Social Good 2023](https://hopin.com/events/wwcode-hackathon-for-social-good/registration).

-  The Social Good that **The Missing Piece** addresses is the wellbeing of retirees and seniors.
+The Social Good that the Missing Piece Team chose to address is the emotional and mental wellbeing of retirees and seniors.

   - `Challenge Statement`

     According to the National Institute of Health, prior to the COVID outbreak, investigators found out that 24% of American individuals 65 and over were socially isolated.
 That's approximately 7.7 million people.
 The U.S. Health and Retirement Study reports that 43% of Americans aged 60 or older also reported feeling lonely, which can lead to debilitating issues like depression and anxiety for our loved ones... now think about this on a global scale! [ref](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7437541/)